 No deposit is required to access Coinbase Earn, but you do need to verify your account (which requires uploading a photo ID — a process that takes less than five minutes).

 #2.
 Get Cryptocurrency Sign-Up Bonuses

 Some websites and apps offer cryptocurrencies as sign-up bonuses.
 The most common place to find these bonuses is cryptocurrency exchange platforms, where you buy and sell digital currency.

 Here are a few prominent platforms, along with how much you can expect to receive:

 - Coinbase: Offers a $10 Bitcoin bonus when you buy $100 worth of any cryptocurrency within the first 180 days of membership.
-Also offers a platform called “Coinbase Earn” where you can get free crypto by completing modules that teach you about how digital currency works.
-Modules only take a few minutes, and they pay out instantly.
 For U.S. residents, there’s also a $5 bonus, paid in BTC, for verifying your account.

 - SoFi Crypto Account: Offers a $10 Bitcoin bonus when you buy $10 worth of any cryptocurrency within the first seven days.

 - Webull: An online investment platform that allows you to trade stocks, cryptocurrency and other investment products.
-Open a new account and get a free share of stock valued at between $2.50 and $250 — no deposit required.
-If you add $100 in funds to your account, you’ll get a second free share — this time worth between $8 and $1,600.
+Open a new account and get a free share of stock valued at up to $300 — no deposit required.
+If you add $5 in funds to your account within 30 days, you’ll get a second free share — this time worth between $8 and $2,000.
 You can then sell your free share(s) and use the funds for crypto right within the app.